micanipho/Travel-Mate/ReadMe.md

 **Enhancing urban mobility through community-driven taxi information and support**

+> **Development Status**: This project is currently in active development.
+The backend API is fully functional with authentication, user management, alerts, and destinations features.
+The frontend is being built with React and TypeScript.

 ## Overview

 SA Taxi Tracker is a community-driven mobile application designed to improve the taxi commuting experience in South Africa by providing real-time information, route tracking, and community-based data sharing.
 The platform addresses common challenges faced by taxi commuters including unreliable schedules, lack of real-time updates, and difficulty finding available taxis.